Destructor-Ben/BetterNZ/README.md

 `mod_info/workshop_description.md` contains a list of all of the features.

-This requires the [HOI4 Mod Helper](https://github.com/Destructor-Ben/HOI4-Mod-Helper) cloned into the same folder as this mod to make it work nicely.
+This requires the [HOI4 Mod Helper](https://github.com/Destructor-Ben/HOI4-Mod-Helper) to work.